 What is automated patch management?

 Automated patch management is the process of distributing patches automatically.
-Maybe that answer was a little too obvious, but automated patch management removes as much human interaction as possible from the process.
+It removes as much human effort from the process as possible.
 Instead of sysadmins spending hours distributing patches manually, systems intelligently distribute patches to targeted devices automatically.

-Many organizations invest heavily in modern security solutions, such as next-generation antivirus and endpoint detection and response.
-However, patching remains a crucial element of cybersecurity.
+To protect their fleets, many organizations invest heavily in modern security solutions, such as next-generation antivirus (NGAV) and endpoint detection and response (EDR).
+However, patching remains a crucial element of cybersecurity and vulnerability management.

-What are the advantages of an automated patch management solution?
+What are the advantages of automated patch management software?

 Automated patch deployment is an obvious win for sysadmins.
 IT teams are often drastically outnumbered by the devices and systems they manage.
 Automated patch management software radically reduces the resources required to meet the demands of their infrastructure.

-Here are some of the most significant advantages of utilizing an automated patch management tool:
+Here are some of the most significant advantages of using an automated patch management tool:

 What to look for in an automated patch manager